v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

   - :meth:`is_visible`, :meth:`is_enabled` and :meth:`has_permission` are
     called in the Model thread each time the underlying data changes to update the state of the widget that triggers the action.

+The :attr:`name` attribute specifies the name of the action as it will appear in the permission system.

 ApplicationAction
 -----------------